Viessmann boiler fault codes — what they mean and what to do

 F6 points to the fan not being at standstill, or a plug-in connection to it working loose.
 The boiler won't fire safely without the fan running right.

 You can reset it once, but this one usually needs an engineer to test the fan and its wiring.
-We'll come and fix it for you.
+We'll come out to you.

 Safe checks before you call anyone out